FlyerBird/frontend-myapp-m3/README.md

 ## Description

-This application is called XXX.
-It is used for ...
+This application is called 'funRide'.
+It is used for acquire the best surfskates on the market.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)